RedTurtle/munin.zope/README.rst

     scripts = munin=munin3
     arguments = http_address='${instance2:http-address}', secret='mylittlesecret'

-Please note that, for `zopethreads`, only access by secret is allowed.
+Please note that, for `zopethreads`, you need to use the `secret` approach.

 References
 ----------